 Tesla app

 It is another case among the best hybrid app examples.
 It also offers a multi-platform app experience for both iOS and Android users.
+Users of this app can control their cars remotely.

 How the app works